tomhendra/courses/19-testing-javascript/README.md

 ### 2.5.
 Provide Testing Helper Functions as Globals in JavaScript

-- These testing utilities are pretty useful and we want to be able to use them throughout our application.
+These testing utilities that we built are pretty useful.
+We want to be able to use them throughout our application in every single one of our test files.

-- Most testing libraries make the utilities available globally for this purpose.
+Some testing frameworks provide their helpers as global variables.
+Let’s implement this functionality to make it easier to use our testing framework and assertion library.
+We can do this by exposing our test and expect functions on the global object available throughout the application.

 ```js
 // setup-globals.js